Academic Rules and Practices

 Master of Legal Studies Degree Program

-The maximum number of units that can be transferred from an outside institution is 50% of the degree, which is 15-semester units.
+The maximum number of units that can be transferred from an outside institution is 20% of the degree.
 Students transferring from the JD program at Trinity Law School may transfer up to 18 units to the MLS program at Trinity Law School.
+Transfer credit is only granted for credit earned at institutions approved by the California Bureau for Private and Post-Secondary Education, public or private institutions of higher learning accredited by an accrediting association recognized by the U. S. Department of Education, or any institution of higher learning, including foreign institutions, if the institution offering the program documents that the institution of higher learning at which the units were earned offers degree programs equivalent to degree programs approved by the California Bureau for Private and Post-Secondary Education or accredited by an accrediting association recognized by the U.S. Department of Education.
 A minimum of 12 units must be taken in the Trinity Law School MLS program.
-A unit of credit is considered to consist of 15 academic hours.
+A unit of credit is equivalent 15 academic hours.
 Transfer credit is evaluated on a case-by-case basis.
 Courses are individually considered for transfer and only courses with grades of C- or higher at the prior school may be accepted for transfer credit subject to similarity to Trinity Law School course contents.

 Grading for Elective Courses in the Juris Doctor Program

 Elective courses will be graded according to Table B in Appendix 1.
-Law Review, Moot Court, clinical courses, and internships are graded on a credit/no credit basis.
+LA 953, LA 959 Clinics, LA 989LA 991, and LA 991a are graded on a credit/no credit basis.

 Transcript Notations